-Within IO psychology, research on teams has become increasingly important in recent years.
+Research on teams has become increasingly important.
 As organizations have begun to use teams for a wider variety of roles and purposes, it has become necessary for both researchers and practitioners to gain a better understanding of how teams work and how they can be designed to operate most effectively.
-Two constructs that have received research attention in the realm of teams include team intimacy and team cohesion.
-Although these constructs may appear to be very similar from the outside, Lisa Rosh and colleagues argue that there are important differences between these constructs, and that they are best conceptualized as distinct constructs.
+Two team concepts that have received research attention include team intimacy and team cohesion.
+Although these ideas may appear to be very similar, researchers (Rosh et al., 2012) argue that there are important differences between them, and that they are best conceptualized as distinct concepts.

-Rosh and her colleagues explored the literature surrounding group intimacy and group cohesion, noting that, although there are areas of overlap between the constructs (e.g. interpersonal attraction), there are also key differences between them.
-Specifically, group intimacy necessarily requires some level of group cohesion, while a group may have high levels of cohesion without the added elements (e.g. interpersonal affection) of intimacy.
+The researchers explored the literature surrounding group intimacy and group cohesion.
+They found some areas of overlap (e.g. interpersonal attraction) and also key differences between the two concepts.
+Specifically, group intimacy necessarily requires some level of group cohesion, while a group may have a high level of cohesion without the added element of intimacy.

 The authors suggest that, to date, many team-building initiatives in organizations have been designed to foster team intimacy, not cohesion.
-Noting that the link between intimacy and team performance has not been well-established, the authors suggest that practitioners shift their focus towards team-building interventions that focus, not on intimacy, but rather on the “work-focused” purpose of the group, such as the group’s commitment to their task and the task-based collective efficacy of the group.
-However, the authors do not discount the importance of intimacy entirely; indeed, they note that group intimacy is likely to become more common as teams take on more and more sophisticated projects in organizations; as such, they argue that additional research and examination of group intimacy is needed so that practitioners will be equipped to address this component of life in teams.
+However, the link between intimacy and team performance has not been well-established.
+Instead, the authors suggest that practitioners shift their focus towards team-building interventions that focus on the “work-focused” purpose of the group, such as the group’s commitment to their task.
+However, the authors do not discount the importance of intimacy entirely; indeed, they note that group intimacy is likely to become more common as teams take on more and more sophisticated projects in organizations.
+As such, the authors argue that additional research and examination of group intimacy is needed so that practitioners will be equipped to address this component of life in teams.